Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-u73FUuS5_ys.md

 ### Transcript

-> speed running support for 1.0 is there something you can't do speed running wise uh in satisfactory because as far as it like there are speedrunning records already
+> speed running support for 1.0 is there something you can't do speed running wise, in satisfactory because as far as it like there are speedrunning records already